Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Teaching and Education/03_Facilitation-and-Engagement.md

 ### Learning Activities

-- **Presentation** (10 min): Discuss different ways to engage learners.
+- **Presentation** (10 mins): Discuss different ways to engage learners.
 The presentation can also discuss briefly how adults learn and how to keep them motivated.
-- **Group work** (15 min): Ask learners to identify one or two topics that they will be training on.
+- **Group work** (15 mins): Ask learners to identify one or two topics that they will be training on.
 In pairs, ask them to discuss how they will keep participants engaged with the topic.

 ### Materials to Prepare